avarghesein/avarghesein/Genesis (Wave1) Prologue.md

     Has been asked and Owned by The Serpent,
     As He is the One Who wants the Tests.
     (John 14 / 30)

+    The intent is,
+    To Make The Souls Feel Themselves So Insignificant, Have No Much Worth over any Other Soulless Beings, So they might Succumbed to the “Sin Of Dejection”, One Of the Primary Sin Against The Holy Ghost;

     Lord Cognate This,
     With an Untold Variant Of The Prodigal Son,